Greensboro Equitable Distribution Attorney

 Complex Property Division Case?
 Turn to an Experienced North Carolina Divorce Lawyer.

-Our divorce lawyers have extensive experience in cases involving large marital estates, ownership of business, real estate, and other complex matters.
+Our divorce lawyers have extensive experience in cases involving large marital estates, ownership of a business, real estate, and other complex matters.
 The valuation of a business is especially complex.

 The Greensboro, North Carolina divorce lawyers at Kirkman Attorneys at Law understand the legal and financial aspects of the property division process.
-Our attorneys have the experience and expertise in the North Carolina laws that affect you at in this time of turmoil.
+Our attorneys have the experience and expertise in the North Carolina laws that affect you in this time of turmoil.
 Before you make the decisions about how to divide your marital property and financial assets, talk to one of our skilled and knowledgeable lawyers today.